-Litigation and White Collar Crime
+Government Enforcement and White Collar Crime

-Ryan Junck is a counsel in Skadden’s White Collar Crime and Litigation groups.
-Mr. Junck has significant experience representing corporations and individuals in criminal and civil matters in federal and state courts.
-He also represents clients in various regulatory investigations, including those brought by the Securities and Exchange Commission, state attorneys general, district attorneys, the Office of Foreign Assets Control, the Federal Reserve and the U.S. Congress and various international regulators.
+Ryan Junck is a partner in the firm’s European Government Enforcement and White Collar Crime practice.
+Mr. Junck represents corporations and individuals in criminal and civil matters in federal and state courts.
+He also has significant experience representing clients in U.S. and multinational regulatory investigations, including those brought by the Department of Justice, the Securities and Exchange Commission (SEC), state attorneys general, district attorneys, the Office of Foreign Assets Control (OFAC), the Federal Reserve, the U.S. Congress and various international regulators.

-Prior to joining Skadden, Mr. Junck worked for another international law firm in New York where he represented corporations in various civil matters in federal and state courts.
+Prior to joining Skadden, Mr. Junck worked for another international law firm in New York, where he represented corporations in various civil matters in federal and state courts.

 J.D., University of Michigan Law School, 2003 (cum laude)